Links on this page are part of an affiliate program and I will receive commission from bookings.

 6. It’s expensive

-In case you didn’t already know, New York is expensive.
+Unlike many all-inclusive vacations, New York is expensive.
 Expect to pay an average of $12 per alcoholic drink, and $4 for a non-alcoholic drink.
 Lunch will be around $15 for one plate, and dinner averages around $25 per plate.
 However, there are places to get a cheap meal, such as $1 pizza (located on many street corners), $2 noodles at Shu Jiao Fu Zhou Cuisine Restaurant, or $6 Latin-American dishes at El Sabroso.

 7. Be street smart and aware of your surroundings always